Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Main results: The almost periodic case

 As usual, let us first discuss the Diophantine vector field in the almost periodic case.
-It is shown that, assuming Gevrey type regularity depending on Diophantine nonresonance for perturbation is enough to ensure the KAM linearization via modifying term.
-Compared with the well known fact in the finite dimensional case, that is, the critical regularity in KAM theory strongly depends on Diophantine exponent admitted by frequency (e.g., see Salamon \cite{MR2111297}), our infinite dimensional result also reveals the similar point.
-Moreover, the Gevrey exponent obtained below is indeed \textit{sharp}, even in the quasi periodic case, see Section \ref{VECAPP} for explanations. \begin{theorem}[Gevrey type KAM] Let $ \eta>0 $ be given.
-Assume that $ \omega \in \mathbb{T}^\infty $ satisfies the infinite dimensional Diophantine condition in Definition \ref{VECINDIO}.
-Then for all $ 0 < \eta ' < \eta $, as long as the perturbation $ P $ is sufficiently small in the sense that
+It is shown that, assuming the Gevrey type regularity depending on the Diophantine nonresonance for perturbations is sufficient to ensure the KAM linearization via modifying terms.
+Compared with the well known fact in the finite-dimensional case, that is, the critical regularity in KAM theory strongly depends on the Diophantine exponent admitted by the frequency (if it indeed has, for instance, see Salamon \cite{MR2111297} and the authors \cite{TLCCM}), our infinite-dimensional result also reveals the similar point.
+Moreover, the Gevrey exponent obtained below is indeed \textit{sharp}, even in the quasi-periodic case, see Section \ref{VECAPP} for explanations.

+{\fnsymbol{footnote}} \begin{theorem}[\textbf{Quantitative Gevrey type KAM}] Let $ \eta>0 $ be given.
+Assume that $ \omega \in \mathbb{T}^\infty $ satisfies the infinite-dimensional Diophantine condition in Definition \ref{VECINDIO}.
+Then there exists some $ C_{{\rm{G1}}} >0$, as long as the perturbation $ P $ is sufficiently small in the sense that\footnote{The Gevrey exponent in the first version of this work \cite{arXiv:2306.08211} was weaker than it is now, namely $ \frac{1}{1+\eta'} $ with arbitrary $0< \eta'<\eta $, but without the present logarithmic term.
+We have further optimized it by quantitatively constructing a balancing sequence.}